 -Dr. Jacob Owens

 The film Pandas does a beautiful job of integrating actual documentary footage of Qian Qian’s rescue into an IMAX large screen 3D format.
-This technical mastery is so complete that a viewer might think that the rescue footage is a re-enactment.
+This technical mastery is so complete that a viewer might think that the rescue footage is a "re-enactment".
 It’s not.
-The footage documents in real time the unprecedented tracking and rescue of a badly injured giant panda in the wild.
+The footage was taken in real time and shows us the unprecedented tracking and rescue of a badly injured giant panda in the wild.

-The footage also documents an act of true heroism by our Chinese field scientist, Wenlei Bi, who had helped raise Qian Qian from a cub.
-Xiao Bi, as we call him, led the field team through the forest on its search for Qian Qian.
-Despite his personal fear of heights and the cold, driving rain, he repeatedly climbed up her tree to give her the medicine and honey water that kept her alive.
+The footage also displays an act of true heroism by a Chinese project scientist, Wenlei Bi, who had helped raise Qian Qian from a cub.
+Xiao Bi, as the team calls him, led the field team through the forest on its search for Qian Qian.
+Despite his personal fear of heights and the cold, driving rain, he repeatedly climbed up Qian Qian's tree to give her the medicine and honey water that kept her alive.
 He and Jake Owens were the only people she would allow to approach her.

 Xiao Bi stayed with Qian Qian in the forest under adverse weather conditions for days until Jake arrived to help with the rescue.
 Together they persuaded her to come down from her tree so they could feed and care for her on the ground.

-Qian Qian’s rescue was living proof of the importance of our soft release reintroduction method.
-The bond Xiao Bi and Jake forged with her enabled our team to save her life when she needed them most.
+Qian Qian’s rescue was living proof of the importance of the soft release reintroduction method.
+The bond Xiao Bi and Jake forged with Qian Qian enabled the project team to save her life when she needed them most.

 President & Chairman